Students and alumni

 The overwhelming majority of students at the University of St Andrews in the period 1700-1900 were from Scotland, especially central and eastern Scotland; with smaller numbers from England, and even fewer from western Europe.

-Read more about the earliest students from the Caribbean, north America, the Indian subcontinent, Australia and New Zealand, and Africa, in section 7.3 of the Report.
+You can read more about the earliest students from the Caribbean, north America, the Indian subcontinent, Australia and New Zealand, and Africa, in section 7.3 of the Report.

 Where did alumni go to?